Policies

 Statutory guidance…

 The Trust oversees consistent and compliant safeguarding practice across all of its schools in line with Section 11 of The Children Act by undertaking regular audits of our schools to ensure that all children are equally and adequately safeguarded.
 Our safeguarding teams comprise of a lead and deputies who operate within Keeping Children Safe in Education Guidance.
 Detail relating to their individual roles are outlined below for information.
-All staff and governors receive at least level 1 child protection training with DSLs level 3 trained.
+All staff and governors receive at least level 1 child protection training with DSLs receiving the appropriate training to their status and responsibilities.

 Making a referral to First Contact…